Purissima, California: Purisima Creek

 There is also the same named Purisima Creek, which passes near the town site.
 Purisima Creek Road follows the creek for some distance, toward the Santa Cruz Mountains to the east.
 There are some seasonal, sometimes spectacular falls along the creek.
 The creek was subsequently named Arroyo de la Purissima by later Spanish explorers.

 Cemetery

 On September 15, 1868, John Purcell deeded some of his property to the citizens of Purissima for a burial ground.
 The Purissima Cemetery Association was created.
 Free burials were to be provided to Purissima residents.
 A Protestant church was to be built next to the cemetery.

 Today, many of the gravestones in this cemetery are missing or broken.
 In the summer of 2005, Dayna Chalif transcribed the existing gravestones in the Purissima Cemetery, which was long largely overgrown with weeds, vines, and poison oak, making it very difficult to access.
-Recently (2017) a local company has cleared a path and advertises natural burial services on the site.
+In 2017, a local company cleared a path and advertises natural burial services on the site.